FundyPhytoPhys/BalticPhotoperiod/README.md

 - Process_GrowthCurveData.Rmd separately processes and combines all .Rds from Data/ImportedData/ImportedMCData folder.
 This .Rmd generates BalticPhotoperiod_Processed_GrowthCurve.Rds which is stored in Data/ProcessedData/ProcessedGrowthCurveData folder and one plot which is stored in Output/Figures folder.

-XXXX- Process_GrowthRateData.Rmd processes and combines PICO_Cleaned_MCData.Rds from Data/CleanedData/CleanedMCData folder and BalticPhotoperiod_Processed_OlisSpectraTidy.Rds from Data/ProcessedData/ProcessedOlisJazData.
-This .Rmd generates BalticPhotoperiod_Processed_GrowthRate.Rds (stored in Data/ProcessedData/ProcessesGrowthRateData folder) and 2 plots (stored in Output/Figures folder).
+XXXX- Process_GrowthRateData.Rmd processes and combines PICO_Cleaned_MCData.Rds from Data/CleanedData/CleanedMCData folder and BalticPhotoperiod_Processed_PigmentsExp.Rds from Data/ProcessedData/ProcessedPigmentsData.
+This .Rmd generates BalticPhotoperiod_Processed_GrowthRateExp.Rds and BalticPhotoperiod_Processed_GrowthRateAll.Rds (both stored in Data/ProcessedData/ProcessesGrowthRateData folder) and 2 plots (stored in Output/Figures folder).

 XXXX- Process_GrowthRateSolisenseData.Rmd processes and combines BalticPhotoperiod_Processed_GrowthRate.Rds from  Data/ProcessedData/ProcessedGrowthRateData folder and BalticPhotoperiod_Processed_SolisensePigmentsExp.Rds from Data/ProcessedData/ProcessedSolisenseData folder.
 This .Rmd generates xxx.Rds (stored in xxxa folder) and xxx_Plot.png (stored in Output/Figures folder).